 The Sims is a simulation game.
 Unlike other video games with matches, mini games, or definitive endings, The Sims is an open-ended game.
 That means you can log several or hundreds of hours of gameplay trying to level up without winning.

 In fact, there’s no actual “winning” in The Sims.
 Rather, it’s an ongoing game that measures success in a complex rubric, so you’ll have to satisfy a lot of in-game requirements to level up your character’s skills or home.
-As expected, it takes considerable dedication to develop each aspect of the game.
+As expected, developing each aspect of the game takes considerable dedication.
 Some gamers marvel at the limitless gameplay potential, while others can become bored with repetitive activities and quests.

 If it can be done in real life, then you can probably do it in The Sims.
 That means eating, drinking, working, and yes, going to the bathroom.
 Certain activities level up your skills, such as reading or enrolling in a class.
 Others, like decorating, don’t have a direct impact on your character except for improving their mood and making their home more aesthetically pleasing.

 If you’re new to The Sims, it’s important to understand the lingo behind the game.
 The term “The Sims” is inclusive and pertains to all games, packs, and activities related to the Sims universe and gameplay.
-The Sims 4 is the base game, which is required to play expansion, game, and stuff packs.
+The Sims 4 is the base game, which is required to play expansions, games, and stuff packs.

 Base game: The Sims 4, has plenty of content and gameplay.
 It’s fun and easy to learn, which is why it appeals to non-gamers, new gamers, and even experienced gamers.
 Have fun customizing your home and your character’s appearance, or dive into development by doing your best to perform at 100% across the board.
 Trust us, it’s just as tough to do it in The Sims as it is in real life.